What’s new in Timeular 1.8?

 - The calendar date picker could not scroll back/forward more than one month.
 While we encourage you to live in the moment, this was clearly too much.
 Fixed.
 Sorry.

-We are very happy to finally bring this update to you.
+We are very happy to finally bring this update to you because they’re “little steps” that show how important is to track your time.
 Please note: This update will be shipped to desktop users first.
 Mobile versions will follow.

 In case you need help, have feedback/ideas or there is anything else we can do for you – Please reach out anytime.
 Happy to hear from you. support.timeular.com

 Christoph and the Timeular team.

 P.S.: (Now more than ever) Value your time ?